ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/timeseries/incremental-time-series/client-api/operations/get.markdown

 ### Usage Sample

-* In this sample we retrieve 50 entries, calculate where the next `Get` operation should start, and run another `Get` operation starting there.
+* In this sample we retrieve 50 entries from an incremental time series that contains two per-node values in each entry.
+  We then calculate where the next `Get` operation should start, and run another `Get` operation starting there.
   {CODE incremental_GetTimeSeriesOperation@DocumentExtensions\TimeSeries\IncrementalTimeSeriesTests.cs /}

 {PANEL/}